 Another museum worth visiting is the Royal Armouries Museum which has been described as 'a great day out'.
 One visitor said its accessibility exceeded their expectations and wrote: "you'll need hours to look around its various exhibitions!".

 Art enthusiasts might like to explore Leeds Art Gallery in the city centre.
 The gallery has constantly changing displays and activities year round.
 Leeds Art Gallery can also offer tailored sensory sessions for groups.
+Alternatively, you could try Munro House on Duke Street.
+The art gallery was reviewed by one powerchair user who said “Once into the main area of the building, the accessibility is exceptional.”
+Be aware that there is a small platform lift as you enter the building.

 For Emmerdale fans, did you know you can do the Emmerdale Village Tour?
 One powerchair gave the experience 4 stars!